Neurogenetics

 | Whole-exome sequencing (WES) | Single nucleotide | ~1.5% of genome (all exons); captures ~85% of disease-causing mutations | Complex/undiagnosed phenotypes; parent-child trios increase diagnostic yield (~25–40%) |

-| Whole-genome sequencing (WGS) | Single nucleotide | Entire genome including noncoding regions, structural variants | Most comprehensive; identifies intronic variants and structural variants missed by WES; still largely research |
+| Whole-genome sequencing (WGS) | Single nucleotide | Entire genome including noncoding regions, structural variants | Most comprehensive; identifies intronic variants and structural variants missed by WES; increasingly entering clinical practice (NHS Genomic Medicine Service, US rare-disease and pediatric ICU programs, cancer profiling), though cost, interpretation burden, and reimbursement still limit routine first-line use |

 Chromosomal microarray (CMA) is the recommended first-line genetic test for children with unexplained intellectual disability, autism spectrum disorder, or multiple congenital anomalies — NOT karyotype.
 CMA has ~15–20% diagnostic yield vs. ~3% for karyotype.
 However, CMA cannot detect balanced translocations or low-level mosaicism — karyotype is still needed for these.